kentik/github-workflows/docs/pipelines/guides/ktools-on-github.md

 ### Ignoring a deploy

-If you configure a branch to get auto deploys, you can also prevent the deploy on specific commits, just add the string `#nodeploy` to your commit message.
+If you configure a branch to get auto deploys, you can also prevent a deployment on specific commits, just add the string `#nodeploy` to your commit message.

 Example: